 Of course, you still want your Russian Blue kitten to keep up the good work, so you need to provide the right tools for your kitten.

-You can get a higher-sided box when they are older if you prefer, and want to keep things tidy.
+You can get a higher-sided box when they are older, if you prefer, and want to keep things tidy.

 Put the litter box in a quiet spot where your cat can still see anyone approaching and feels safe when he is at his most vulnerable.

-Then, help your kitten learn how everything they already know about using the toilet applies in your house.
+Then, you can help your kitten learn that everything they already know about using the toilet still applies in your house.
 You can find the information you need in this article about toilet training.

 Choosing Litter for Russian Blue Kittens